lillekat/lillekat.github.io/frolik.md

 Held in the ITU Scrollbar, typically in November.
 Difficulty comparable to Lille Kat; but even more focussed on having fun.
 By now, one of the largest programming events in Scandinavia.
 Atmosphere is crazy.

-* Next event is planned for 10 November 2023 in the ITU Scrollbar.
+* Next event is planned for 14 November 2025 in the ITU Scrollbar.

 ## [NWERC –  Northwestern European Regional Contest](https://nwerc.eu)

 NWERC is a highly competitive annual event – the next next step above NCPC, and a qualifier for the World finals.
 ITU typically sponsors two or three teams to participate (travel and lodgings).

-* Next event: 24–26 November 2023, Delft, Netherlands.
+* Next event: 28–30 November 2025, Karlsruhe, Germany.
+Web page: [NWERC 2025](https://2025.nwerc.eu)

 Team selection and coaching for NWERC is done by FroLiK.